Academic Integrity Policy

 Academic dishonesty with respect to intellectual property includes but is not limited to theft, alteration, or destruction of the academic work of other members of the community, or of the educational resources, materials, or official documents of Lewis & Clark.

-For more information about the Lewis & Clark's academic integrity policy, consult The Pathfinder (student handbook), the Office of the Dean of the College of Arts and Sciences, or the Office of the Dean of Students.
+For more information about the Lewis & Clark's academic integrity policy, consult the guides for Student Conduct, the Office of the Dean of the College of Arts and Sciences, or the Office of the Dean of Students.